matRandall/FBXMotionToolkit/docs/JointDataClass.md

 ### getFlatJointData
 > numpyArray jointDataClass.getFlatJointData()

-Returns all the joint data in a flatterned two dimensional numpy array of shape (axes, frames).
+Returns all the joint data in a flattened two-dimensional numpy array of shape (axes, frames).
 All axes of a given joint are listed in the order that they appear in jointDataClass.axisLabels, before the axes of the next joint.

 Example:
 ```